ZG089/TikTok-ReverseEngineering/README.md

 As you can see we can't even read this either as it's all encoded using this string `"LsfVNxutyOcrEMpYAGdFHneaUKRXSgoJDbhqICzPZklivTmWBwQj"`.

-Because this code get's executed immeditately we can simply take this snippet and run it in any console and retrieve:
+Because this code get's executed immediately we can simply take this snippet and run it in any console and retrieve:

 ```js